 What are SOC 1 Control Objectives

-Service Organization Control (SOC) 1 control objectives are the specific goals that are intended to be met by a service organization’s internal control system.
+System and Organization Controls (SOC) 1 control objectives are the specific goals that are intended to be met by a service organization’s internal control system.
 These objectives provide a clear statement of the desired result or purpose and should be specific to allow for the measurement of the organization’s performance in achieving the objective.
 The objectives should be designed to provide reasonable assurance that the services provided by your organization do not negatively impact your clients’ financial reporting.
 They are usually defined in relation to the five components of internal control outlined by the COSO Framework: control environment, risk assessment, control activities, information and communication, and monitoring activities.

 Control objectives are fundamental to the SOC 1 audit process and form the basis for the auditors’ examination.
 They relate to the services that a service organization provides to user entities, which are likely to be relevant to the user entities’ internal control over financial reporting.